shivannis/xandr-docs-public/xandr-docs/articles/monetize/curator-analytics-report.md

 > [!NOTE]
 > When values of a metric are displayed as percentages in the UI, they will be displayed as decimals when you export the report.
 >
-> Click metrics are available for impressions bought through Xandr Invest.
+> Click metrics are available for impressions bought through Microsoft Advertising Invest.
 Video metrics are available for impressions bought through any DSP.

 | Column | Description |
 |---|---|